mantidproject/documents/Design/reflectometry-idf.md

   ### 1. POLREF IDF support for relative pixel map

+  As with other linear detectors, Mantid models the OSMOND detector pixels as regular and uniform, however in reality this is not the case.
+The reflectometry scientists have a calibration scan of the detector, mapping each pixel to its relative angle, which could be used with an algorithm such as `ApplyCalibration` to correct the simplified description.
+The relative nature of this pixel map means that summing errors in quadrature when calculating pixel offset could be greatly reduced to include only the two pixels of interest, rather than every pixel in between as per standard Mantid workflow, resulting in uncertainty that would no longer be of the same order of magnitude as the measured value.
+This also solves the issue that the detector is slightly curved, meaning small angle approximations are not necessary.
+  Note that the calibration solution agreed upon for POLREF should be extended to work with [#4](#4.
+Facilitate the use of 2D detectors).

-  Andrew currently has a scan of the POLREF detector which he uses in a script to move each detector pixel into place every time they run a reduction.
-This appears to be something which can be supported in an IDF by obtaining the relative pixel positions from the scan and hard-coding them.
-The actual specular pixel position could then be obtained from the logs and used to do this rotation into place from within the IDF.
+  The relative pixel map is currently used in a script to move each detector pixel into place every time the scientists run a reduction.
+This appears to be something which could be supported as outlined above, using a similar solution to the SANS group with mask files.
+The scientists also use the concept of a 'specular pixel' which is derived from the fact that positions are relative.
+This means that while their chosen specular pixel is pixel 280, any arbitrary pixel could be chosen by shifting the position of every other pixel by the same offset.
+The IDF would therefore represent a basic geometric description of the instrument before manipulation of the precise pixel locations.
+The position of the specified specular pixel could then be obtained, say from the logs, and used to do this rotation into place from within the IDF.

   ### 2. Support multiple L-distances through a complex beam-path

-  Current workarounds include the following:
+  Current workarounds used by some other istruments include:
     - Separate 'neutronic' and 'physical instrument' IDFs
 	- Dynamic modification of positions via `MoveInstrumentComponent`
 	- Storage of the L1 & L2 distances in a separate table, which `ConvertUnits` can be made to 'understand'